 How to boost the heat in an unheated winter greenhouse?

-There are a few ways you can get your unheated winter greenhouse warm enough for growing, and some things you need to consider when deciding how much heat you want.
+There are a few ways to get your unheated winter greenhouse warm enough for growing, and you need to consider some things when deciding how much heat you want.

 1. Invest in an electric heater